SpikeInterface/spikeinterface/doc/modules/core.rst

 .. note::

-    When saved to disk, the :code:`SortingAnalyzer` will store a copy of the :code:`Sorting`` object, because that is relatively small and needed for most (if not all!) operations.
+    When saved to disk, the :code:`SortingAnalyzer` will store a copy of the :code:`Sorting`` object, because it is relatively small and needed for most (if not all!) operations.
 The same is not true for the :code:`Recording` object, for which only the main properties will be stored (e.g, :code:`sampling_frequency`, :code:`channel_ids`, :code:`channel_locations`, etc.) and
     a provenance to reload the :code:`Recording`.
 When loading a :code:`SortingAnalyzer` from disk, an attempt is made to re-instantiate the :code:`Recording` object from the provenance.
-In case of failure, for example if the original file is not available, the :code:`SortingAnalyzer` will be automatically instantiated in "recordingless" mode.
+In cases of failure, for example if the original file is not available, the :code:`SortingAnalyzer` will be automatically instantiated in "recordingless" mode.